 Roberta reflects on her four years through their foster to adopt journey and shares what she learned with us.
 When asked about one of her favorite experiences through this process Roberta expresses her gratitude toward the helpful relationships formed with their case planners, counselors, and social workers.
 Roberta also shares her advice to people considering adopting through foster care –

 Adopting from foster care can be very very rewarding.
 But it is also a very very LONG, SLOW, and UNCERTAIN process.
 You need to be able to compartmentalize each phase of the foster to adopt process.
 You need to be able to focus on building a relationship with the birth family and help them try to succeed at getting their children back.
 Haivng to be willing to say goodbye, and at the same time you have to love those children and be everything for them!
 You have to be willing to let your heart get broken so the kids’ hearts do not.

 Thank you, Kevin and Roberta, for sharing your story of adopting five siblings.
 For more information on how to adopt through foster care, check out our adoption calculator.
-If you are not able to adopt or foster at this time, please consider making a donation with Together We Rise and help transform how children experience foster care.
+If you are not able to adopt or foster at this time, please consider making a donation with Foster Love - Together We Rise and help transform how children experience foster care.

 - What Happens When Kids in Foster Care Turn 18?

 - 5 FREE Things To Do While You’re Home

 - 15 Things You Should Know Before Fostering

 - 7 Ways to Give Back to the Community

 - Myths About Adoption & Foster Care

 - 10 Students Selected for Foster Love's 2023 Family Fellowship Scholarship Program